Imu-D-sama/Fast-Pick/README.md

 ## ⚠️ Is It Bannable?

 **Use This App at Your Own Risk.**
-FuretaPikku uses unofficial VALORANT APIs that may violate [Riot's Terms of Service](https://www.riotgames.com/en/terms-of-service).
+"Fast Pick" uses unofficial VALORANT APIs that may violate [Riot's Terms of Service](https://www.riotgames.com/en/terms-of-service).
 There is a potential risk of getting banned, so please proceed with caution.